In principle & practice, Womble Bond Dickinson values and seeks diversity.

 2018 – The Council on Legal Education Opportunity, Inc. named Womble an inaugural CLEO EDGE Greater Equality Honoree for championing increased opportunity in the legal profession.
 The firm joined such esteemed winners as former President Barack Obama, Supreme Court Justice Sonia Sotomayor and former First Lady Michelle Obama as 2018 honorees.

-2017 – Womble was named a 2017 Gold Standard Firm by Women in Law Empowerment Forum (WILEF).
+Womble was named a Gold Standard Firm by Women in Law Empowerment Forum (WILEF) in 2015, 2017, 2018 and 2020.
 In order to earn this honor, firms must “meet objective criteria concerning the number of women among equity partners, in firm leadership positions, and in the ranks of their most highly compensated partners.”
-This is the second year that Womble has been named a Gold Standard Firm.

 2017 – Womble was recognized at PepsiCo’s 2017 Outside Counsel Diversity Recognition Day.
 As part of PepsiCo Inc.’s outside counsel diversity initiatives, Womble was recognized for our demonstrated commitment to increasing diversity and inclusion in the legal profession.